 Advantages:

-- Costs can be calculated accurately.
+- Costs can be calculated precisely.

 Disadvantages:

-- Click fraud can distort advertising budgets.
+- Click fraud can skew advertising budgets.

 Advantages: